eddo81/Skeletal/README.md

 > * SASS-compliation with node-sass
 > * Image optimization with Imagemin
 > * Liting with Eslint
-> * Transpilation, bundling and module loading with Browserify
+> * Transpilation, bundling and module loading with Webpack

 ## Installation